har7an/inverted-pin-rs/README.md

 This provides implementations of the input/output pin [`embedded-hal`] traits with inverted logic.

-For example, an `InvertedOutputPin` wraps an `OutputPin` and when setting it low, it will set the wrapped `OutputPin` high.
+For example, an `InvertedPin` can wrap an `OutputPin` and when setting it low, it will set the wrapped `OutputPin` high.
+It works similarly for an `InputPin` as well.

 This is useful when dealing with pins that use a logic that is inverted with respect to what the rest of the system expects.

+Since an `InvertedPin` implements the `OutputPin` and `InputPin` traits as well, it can be used just like any other `OutputPin` or `InputPin` and serves as a drop-in replacement of the wrapped pin.

 ## Usage